mcfnord/cem/src/ref/y1x.md

 **Dawn responds:**

 Beautiful pictures.
 You have a peace and confidence in your eyes that I haven't seen in awhile.
 Nice.
 Lots of love.

+# See Seattle Together

 ### May.
 9th, 2009